cristianfalcone/ajo/readme.md

 - **Generator-Based State Management**: Leverages JavaScript Generators for managing component states and effects, offering developers a robust tool for controlling UI lifecycle events.
 - **Minimalistic Rendering Approach**: Ajo’s rendering system is optimized for minimal overhead, enhancing the speed of DOM updates and overall application performance.
 - **JSX Syntax for Intuitive Development**: Supports JSX, making it easy for developers familiar with React or similar libraries to adopt and use Ajo effectively.
-- **Lifecycle Management for Components**: Provides a full suite of lifecycle methods for stateful components, facilitating precise control over component behaviors during their lifecycle.
+- **Lifecycle Management for Components**: Provides a suite of lifecycle methods for stateful components, facilitating precise control over component behaviors during their lifecycle.
 - **Flexibility and Lightweight Design**: Ajo is designed to be both adaptable for various use cases and lightweight, ensuring minimal impact on project size.

 ## Install